TamasPalfi/Mock-Up/Deliverable.md

 Description: This case tests that the creation of a new *Credit Card* works as intended.

 Steps:
+1. Create a new *Member* object and a new *CreditCard* object.
+2. Verify that the created *CreditCard* object is an instance of *CreditCard*.
+3. Verify that the *CreditCard* object has successfully been added to the *CreditCard* table by checking the count (given empty database, after creation it will equal 1).

 #### Image Test Cases